kianmeng/PhotoGlimmer/README.md

 ## Packaged/Installable  version:

-The packaged/Installable  version of PhotoGlimmer includes all its deprendencies and **the user does NOT need to isntall anything** other than Python 3.8+
+The packaged/Installable  version of PhotoGlimmer includes all its deprendencies and **the user does NOT need to install anything** other than Python 3.8+

 So, if you are using the .deb or .AppImage version, you need to have only **Python version 3.8 or above**